alexreisner/geocoder/README.md

     Geocoder.configure(:always_raise => :all)

-See `lib/geocoder/exceptions.rb` for a list of raise-able exceptions.
+The raise-able exceptions are:

+    SocketError
+    TimeoutError
+    Geocoder::OverQueryLimitError
+    Geocoder::RequestDenied
+    Geocoder::InvalidRequest
+    Geocoder::InvalidApiKey

+Note that not all lookups support all exceptions.

 Troubleshooting